What are contribution caps and how do they work?

 It’s important you keep track of how much money is being paid into your super.
 If you go over your contribution caps you may need to pay extra tax.
 The contribution caps apply across all your super accounts, including accounts with other super funds.

-Once your total super balance reaches $1.7 million, different contribution rules apply.
 Please refer to the Personal Contributions Guide for more information.

 Support for your super and retirement

 Personal financial advice could help you get your super on track so you can live well in retirement.
-As member with us, you can access financial advice from a qualified financial adviser about your super account as part of your membership5.
+As member with us, you can access financial advice from a qualified financial adviser about your super account as part of your membership.4

-2. ATO, Individual Income Tax Rates at ato.gov.au, accessed 16 March 2023.
+2. ATO, Individual Income Tax Rates at ato.gov.au, accessed 30 January 2024.

-3. ATO, Concessional Contributions and Contribution Caps, Understanding contribution caps, at ato.gov.au, accessed 16 March 2023.
+3. ATO, Concessional Contributions and Contribution Caps, Understanding contribution caps, at ato.gov.au, accessed 30 January 2024.

-5. Australian Retirement Trust employees provide advice as representatives of QInvest Limited (ABN 35 063 511 580, AFSL 238274) (QInvest) is a separate legal entity responsible for the financial services it provides.
+4. Australian Retirement Trust employees provide advice as representatives of QInvest Limited (ABN 35 063 511 580, AFSL 238274) (QInvest) is a separate legal entity responsible for the financial services it provides.
 Eligibility conditions apply.
 Refer to the Financial Services Guide at qsuper.qld.gov.au/disclosure for more information.